Outer Seychelles, Seychelles: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types G. Be sure to get the correct type.
-Many adapters currently available are just plugs and require your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types G. Be sure to get the right type.
+Many adapters that you can buy are just plugs and require your devices to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be sufficient for most locations.

 March